 Read part 2, part 3 and part 4 (Who is the Phonic Fairy?)

-Michelle Larbey is a former Leading English teacher and Local Authority Consultant who now spends her time as a freelance English consultant and author.
+With thanks to Michelle Larbey for writing this blog.
+Michelle is a former Leading English teacher and Local Authority Consultant who now spends her time as a freelance English consultant and author.
 Known for her passion and enthusiasm, Michelle’s innovative research based approaches inspire and motivate both children and teachers alike.
 Michelle also works part-time for the Faculty of Education, Cambridge University supporting PGCE students in the highest standards of research and teacher training.
 In her spare time, she likes nothing more than to read to her two children.